 Jennifer Lopez's 'Kiss of the Spider Woman' Opens in UK and Irish Cinemas

-The musical film Kiss of the Spider Woman, starring Jennifer Lopez, has opened in UK and Irish cinemas following a difficult run at the US box office, with British and Irish critics offering mixed reviews that praise the film's ambition and the performance of co-star Tonatiuh while noting its commercial challenges.
+Jennifer Lopez's musical film Kiss of the Spider Woman has opened in UK and Irish cinemas following a difficult US box office run, with British and Irish critics offering mixed reviews — though co-star Tonatiuh's performance as Luis Molina, a trans woman imprisoned in 1983 Argentina, has drawn near-universal praise as the emotional heart of the film.

 Background